sdcote/cdxlab/11-Service/LabNotes.md

 The `Wedge` component can be replaced with your own components or once you have a `Job` configured.
 It is there only to keep the daemon running until you add your components.
 Without any jobs or components, the daemon will exit.

 Note that it is listening to port 55289.
 It has no users defined so the API is disabled.
 It can only be reached by its monitoring endpoints`/metrics` and `/api/health`.
 Additionally, the IP Access Control List is rather restrictive.
 It only allows access from the local host and a few non-routable subnets.
 Adjust as needed.

+When updating your CDX daemon job, your workflow might look something like this:

+1. Edit the `daemon.json` file.
+2. Restart the service with `sudo service cdxd restart`
+3. Check the status of the service with `sudo systemctl status cdxd.service`
+4. Check the service log in `cat /opt/cdx/cdxd.log` and look for errors with the service.
+5. Check the daemon logs in `opt/cdx/log/cdxd*.log` a look for errors with the jobs.
+6. If there are problems in the logs, go back to step 1.

 ## Windows